 Similar to Quicken, QuickBooks offers live customer support.
 Unlike Quicken, you can also chat with a customer service rep. To start a chat, log into your account and click on the Help menu.
-Customer service reps are available Monday through Friday, 6am-6pm PST and Saturdays 6am-3pm PST; give them a call at 1-800-488-7330.
+Customer service reps are available Monday through Friday, 6 a.m. to 6 p.m.
+PST and Saturdays 6 a.m. to 3 p.m.
+PST.

-QuickBooks also has a learn & support page that includes step by step articles and videos on the most FAQs.
+QuickBooks also has a learn and support page that includes step-by-step articles and videos on the most frequently asked questions.
 If you can’t find your answer, you can also send an email to the support team and they will respond within 48 hours.